 School of Mathematics, Computer Science and Engineering

-The School of Mathematics, Computer Science and Engineering at City University London is offering 6 full-time, three-year doctoral studentships, in the fields of Engineering and Computer Science, for 2016/17 entry.
+The School of Mathematics, Computer Science and Engineering at City, University of London is offering 6 full-time, three-year doctoral studentships, in the fields of Engineering and Computer Science, for 2016/17 entry.
 Applications are invited from exceptional UK, EU and international graduates wishing to pursue cutting-edge research in any of the School's key research areas.

 The School is investing in academic excellence following its success in the recent REF 2014 which highlighted the world class quality of its research.